Honda RA108: Testing

 The RA108 had been a constant mid to rear end car in 2008 testing with Jenson Button saying the car lacked "driveability" as the drivers and team adapted the RA108 to new rules.
 For the 2008 season, the FIA implemented rules that required all teams to use one gearbox for four races and a standard McLaren Electronic Systems ECU that prevents the use of driving aids such as traction control and engine braking.
 Ross Brawn had already said the team had a better chance for the 2009 Formula One season as the regulations for 2009 would be totally new.

 Button commented on how positively the team developed the RA108.
 At their final week of testing at the Jerez Circuit in Spain, the team added new aerodynamics, with most of the wings being revised.
 Head of Race and Test Engineering, Steve Clark, believed the car was a clear step forward.

 In the testing in Paul Ricard before the Monaco Grand Prix, a second revision of the "dumbo" wings on the nose, first introduced in the Spanish Grand Prix, was introduced.

+Livery

+During the pre-season testing, the car only ran in white livery without sponsors.
+When it was unveiled to the media, once again it featured an image of planet Earth but with subtle changes including stripes on the front of the car and red accents to raise the Earth Dreams campaign.
+It also retaining the Type R emblem on the nosecone.

+At the Turkish Grand Prix, Barrichello's car was decorated with a special livery commemorating his 257th race start, which broke the record that previously held by Riccardo Patrese.

+Later use

+After the end of 2008 season, the RA108 was fitted with a 2009-specification front wing and KERS system.
+Later, it was used as a show car with a livery of the Brawn BGP001, followed by the Mercedes W01 and W02 respectively.

+In 2014, the RA108 was used as a pit stop challenge car with the rear wing and monoblock wheels from the Mercedes W05.